junxit/us-congress-bills-117/metadata.md

 - 2021-09-28 — Mr. Nadler moved to suspend the rules and pass the bill, as amended.
 - 2021-09-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 361 - 66 (Roll no. 297). (text: CR H5477)
 - 2021-09-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 361 - 66 (Roll no. 297).(text: CR H5477)
+- 2021-09-29 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.